SharifRuman/SharifRuman.github.io_NOT/README.md

 ### ENGO 551 - Adv.
 Topics on Geospatial Technologies

-In this project I built a portfolio website for myself.
-The website consists of multiple webpages.
-There are a total of 6 different HTML files.
-I built the website with the Bootstrap 5 framework.
-Also used both CSS and SCSS properties to style my website.
+As part of this project, I created a portfolio website for myself.
+The website consists of several webpages.
+The website contains six HTML files and is built with the Bootstrap 5 framework.
+My website was styled using both CSS and SCSS properties.

 #### DEMO : [sharifruman.github.io](https://sharifruman.github.io)